anh0001/KapalPuing/README.md

 ## KapalPuing
-Wreckage airplane detector from UAV view using deep learning.
+Wreckage airplane detector/detection from UAV view using deep learning.
 This code is modified from https://github.com/albanie/mcnSSD.

 ### Requirements